-Australians are recommended to get at least 30-60 minutes of moderate-intensity physical activity on most, preferably all, days of the week.
+Australians are recommended to get at least 2 ½ to 5 hours of moderate-intensity physical activity each week.
 Moderate intensity physical activity is any activity that increases your heart and breathing rate and may make you sweat, but you are still able to hold a normal conversation.

-You don't need to do 30 minutes of exercise all in one go, you can break it up throughout the day into two or three separate 15-20 minute sessions.
+You don't need to do the exercise all in one go, you can break it up throughout the day into two or three separate 15-20 minute sessions.
 This level of activity is a good start to help improve your health and help prevent development of chronic conditions such as heart disease and diabetes.

 If you want to lose weight you may need to build up to 45–60 minutes of moderate-intensity physical activity on most days of the week.